The Day Before You Came

-"The Day Before You Came" is a song recorded by Swedish pop group ABBA, released in October 1982 as the lead single from the compilation album The Singles: The First Ten Years.
+"The Day Before You Came" is a song recorded by Swedish pop group ABBA, released on 10 October 1982 as the lead single from their compilation album The Singles: The First Ten Years (1982) and their penultimate single (preceding "Under Attack") before the group ended.
+Described as a dark, sorrowful swan song, it features Agnetha Fältskog alone on lead vocals.
+Its sound was inspired by the sequencer-driven synths popular at the time by contemporary musicians and is heavy on the synth soundscape with a darkly ethereal output.
+While the song received mixed "lukewarm" reviews upon release, it has retrospectively garnered a high amount of praise and considered by some to be one of ABBA's finest songs.
+The song also appears on the greatest hits compilation More ABBA Gold: More ABBA Hits (1993).

 History

 Development

 Following the November 1981 release of ABBA's eighth album The Visitors, the four ABBA members took some time away from the group to focus on individual priorities.
 Björn Ulvaeus and Benny Andersson both became fathers again in January 1982, and wanted to spend some time with their wives and new born children; at the same time, they were beginning to develop ideas for their first musical, Chess, alongside Tim Rice.
 Meanwhile, Anni-Frid (Frida) Lyngstad recorded her first solo album in seven years, working with Phil Collins to produce Something's Going On, and Agnetha Fältskog took a break from music to spend time with her children.

 Björn and Benny returned to work on a planned follow up album to The Visitors in April 1982, working together in songwriting sessions and coming up with three new songs, "You Owe Me One", "I Am the City" and "Just Like That".
 This was followed by recording sessions at Polar Studios in May 1982 with Agnetha and Frida to record the new songs.
 The sessions were tense, and the results disappointing.
 Of the three songs recorded, "You Owe Me One" was deemed fit to be a B-side at best; as for "I Am the City" and "Just Like That", the band felt the former "wasn't one of their better songs" and decided the verse and chorus of the latter did not fit together.
 All three songs were filed away for possible use at a later date.
-In the end, "I Am the City" would not see international release until 1993's More ABBA Gold CD, and ABBA's recording of "Just Like That" has never been released in its entirety, though an excerpt was released in 1994.
+In the end, "I Am the City" would not see international release until its appearance on More ABBA Gold, and ABBA's recording of "Just Like That" has never been released in its entirety, though an excerpt was released in 1994.
 Concluding that a new full length album was not a realistic prospect for 1982, Polar Music decided instead to release a double-album compilation of ABBA’s most successful singles in autumn 1982, in which would be included some new recordings which could also be released as singles.